soymadip/Website/gitbook/Bio.md

 </h1>

 - A teenager intrested in coding.
-- Love to watch Anime.
+- Love to watch <b>Anime</b>.
+- An ambivert otaku.
+- Learned HTML & python by pure interest.
-- Hate to go outside
+- Want to learn android development.